Home > Blog > Dive Gear > Eco-Friendly Wetsuits: Everything You Need to Know

 The second part of the wetsuit dyeing evolution concerns the lining materials.
 In traditional dyeing processes, the fabric sheets are first knitted and then dyed, by dipping them in different solutions of water and chemicals.
 This technique requires tremendous amounts of water that also needs to be treated and purified from the chemicals, before being eventually discharged into the environment.

 However, there is now a new way to dye the materials used for wetsuit lining.
 It’s called dope-dyeing.
 It is performed by infusing melted dye directly into the yarn before the knitting process.
 This reduces the CO2 emissions by approximately 20% and water consumption by 80% compared to the standard dyeing method.
 Additionally, dope-dyeing gives a more stable and saturated color.
+Such manufacturers as Bare and O'Neill utilize this practice.

 “Green” Lining